slevomat/coding-standard/README.md

 Sniff provides the following settings:

-* `linesCountBeforeParentCall`: allows to configure the number of lines before parent call.
+* `linesCountBefore`: allows to configure the number of lines before parent call.
-* `linesCountBeforeFirstParentCall`: allows to configure the number of lines before first parent call.
+* `linesCountBeforeFirst`: allows to configure the number of lines before first parent call.
-* `linesCountAfterParentCall`: allows to configure the number of lines after parent call.
+* `linesCountAfter`: allows to configure the number of lines after parent call.
-* `linesCountAfterLastParentCall`: allows to configure the number of lines after last parent call.
+* `linesCountAfterLast`: allows to configure the number of lines after last parent call.

 #### SlevomatCodingStandard.Classes.PropertySpacing 🔧